h-yau/calculator/README.md

 ## Introduction

-Congratulations on reaching this point in your JavaScript learning journey!
-The On-Screen Calculator project is designed to help you apply your knowledge and skills in a real-world scenario.
-You'll be building a calculator with interactive buttons, display functionality, and the ability to perform arithmetic operations.
+As a part of my journey in the Odin Project, this On-Screen Calculator project is an opportunity for me to apply my knowledge and skills in a real-world scenario.
+I have built a calculator with interactive buttons, display functionality, and the ability to perform arithmetic operations.

 ## Project Overview

-In this project, you will:
+In this project, I have:

 - Create functions for basic math operations (add, subtract, multiply, divide).
 - Implement a function to evaluate expressions using the above operations.